 The West Highland Way is an iconic long-distance trail that explores some of Scotland’s most enchanting landscapes, taking you from the outskirts of Glasgow to Fort William in the heart of the Scottish Highlands.

-The 96 miles (154 kilometers) of the trail takes you beside tranquil lochs and crystal-clear rivers, into ancient woodland, through serene glens, up awe-inspiring mountains and deep into remote moorland.
-It is a land rich with wildlife, including golden eagles, peregrine falcons, wild goats, and huge red deer.
+Across 96 miles (154 km), the trail takes you alongside tranquil lochs and crystal-clear rivers, into ancient woodland, through serene glens, beneath awe-inspiring mountains and deep into remote moorland.
+It is a land rich with wildlife, including golden eagles, peregrine falcons, wild goats, and red deer.

 The trail, which was opened in 1980, was Scotland's first official long distance route and is now designated by Scottish Natural Heritage as one of Scotland's Great Trails.
 For good reason, too.
 With an ever-changing landscape, you encounter areas of immense peace, solitude and beauty, as well as vibrant villages and towns that always offer a friendly Highland welcome.

 As the route passes through some extremely remote countryside, preparation is absolutely essential.
-Whilst shops are available at most of the stops, there are some sections when you will not pass any shop for a long time.
+Whilst shops are available at most of the stops, there are some lengthy sections that don’t offer the possibility of a resupply.

-As well as ensuring you have adequate clothing and footwear for the conditions, make sure you have a map, compass, first aid kit, enough food and water for each stage, a torch with spare bulb and batteries, a whistle to summon assistance, a pen-knife or multi-tool, and a watch with an alarm.
+As well as ensuring you have adequate clothing and footwear for the conditions, make sure you have a map, compass, first aid kit, enough food and water for each stage, a torch with spare bulb and batteries and a whistle to summon assistance.

-At every stage of the route shown here, there is at least one form of accommodation and usually a few options.
-However, you may also choose to utilise the many designated camping spots along the way, as well as bothies.
+At the end of every stage, there is at least one form of accommodation and usually a few options.
+However, you may also choose to utilise the many designated camping spots along the way, or even stay in a bothy or two.

 If you plan to arrive by public transport, Milngavie is well served by regular train services from Glasgow and it’s simple enough to take the train back from Fort William to Milngavie or Glasgow.